CrisLap/CrisLap/README.md

 I'm currently studying Machine Learning to achieve the role of Data Scientist I'd like to realize collaborations for Data Science, Python scripts and open-source projects!
 ## Goals:
-Complete Data Science course on start2impact;
+Complete Data Science course on start2impact <br>
-Work as a Data Scientist
+Work as a Data Scientist <br>
 Overall Goals:
-Merge AI and ML technologies with Automotive/Climate Change and or Life Science;
+Merge AI and ML technologies with Automotive/Climate Change and or Life Science;<br>
-Help building a better future for the world;
+Help building a better future for the world;<br>
-Die in peace (possibly elder)
+Die in peace (possibly elder)<br>
 Fun fact: I keep falling in 'rabbit holes' because I'm obsessed with knowledge

 ##  Find me: